-Endometriosis affects over 360,000 Australians and is the most common cause of chronic pelvic pain for women.
-Current non-surgical treatments such as non-steroidal anti-inflammatories, oral contraceptive pills and hormonal treatments have limited effectiveness and the side-effect profile can be troublesome for many women.
+Endometriosis affects over 360,000 Australians and is the most common cause of chronic pelvic pain for women and those assigned female at birth.
+Current non-surgical treatments such as non-steroidal anti-inflammatories, oral contraceptive pills and hormonal treatments have limited effectiveness and the side-effect profile can be troublesome for many people with endometriosis.

-NICM researchers are seeking participants to be involved in a clinical trial examining the effectiveness of a modified traditional Chinese herbal medicine for endometriosis related pain and fatigue.
+NICM Health Research Institute researchers are seeking participants to be involved in a clinical trial examining the effectiveness of a modified traditional Chinese herbal medicine for endometriosis related pain and fatigue.

 Who can join?

-- Have moderate to severe pelvic pain on a regular basis.
+- Have moderate or greater pelvic pain on a regular basis.

-- Have not started or stopped any treatments for your endometriosis in the last six months.
+- Have not started or stopped any treatments for your endometriosis in the last three-months.